Blowing Rock Trout Derby lands whoppers

-BLOWING ROCK – The 2021 High Country fishing season got off to a rollicking start on Saturday, April 3, with the 41st Annual Blowing Rock Trout Derby.
-Over 100 participants, from small fry to adults participated.
+BLOWING ROCK — The 2021 High Country fishing season got off to a rollicking start on Saturday, April 3, with the 41st Annual Blowing Rock Trout Derby.
+More than 100 participants, from small fry to adults participated.

 Cold temperatures kept all but the hardiest and most adventuresome away in the early morning, but the number of anglers swelled as the daytime warmed into a bright, sun-filled afternoon.